IOP Educational Activities

 Once each week, family members attend a three-hour session with the patient.
 The goal of these sessions is to identify the nature of the interaction between family members and assist in eliminating the barriers to more effective and satisfying relationships.
 Particular attention is paid to behaviors and interactions which developed to cope with the addiction in the household.

-Intensive Outpatient participants are evaluated well in advance to discharge and an Aftercare treatment plan is jointly formulated.
-During the last week, each patient attends the Aftercare Program to begin the process of transitioning into this program and to the less intensive level of service it represents.
+Intensive Outpatient participants are evaluated well in advance to discharge and a Continuing Care treatment plan is jointly formulated.
+During the last week, each patient attends the Continuing Care Program to begin the process of transitioning into this program and to the less intensive level of service it represents.